 No trip to Beijing would be complete without seeing the Great Wall of China.
 It's preferable to make a day of it; leave early, because it's quite a drive from the city.
 Tour companies and hotels can arrange half-day trips to the Juyongguan section for time-strapped travelers.
 Most tourists go to the Badaling for spectacular scenery, and Mutianyu if kids and seniors are part of the tour.
 For the less-visited parts of the Wall, check out Jinshanling, Huanghuacheng or Lianyunling.
 Although they're farther away, you'll find fewer tourists.
 Other sights worth seeing include the renovated White Cloud Temple (Baiyun Guan), the oldest Taoist temple in the world, and Xiangshan (Fragrant Hills) Park northwest of the city.

-Those who can't imagine visiting China without seeing a panda will want to stop at the Beijing Zoo.
-Its aquarium is a sure hit with children.
+Those who can't imagine visiting China without seeing a panda will want to stop at the Beijing Zoo although the panda parks in Chengdu offer a much more immersive experience.

 Save some yuan and avoid the queue with the Beijing Museum Pass, which includes free or half-price admission to a number of Beijing's top sights, including the Confucius Temple, the Bell Tower, the White Dagoba, the Beijing Planetarium and the Beijing Natural History Museum.
-The pass should be available at participating museums and post offices, but it becomes harder to find later in the year.
+The pass should be available at the more than 100 participating museums and post offices, but it becomes harder to find later in the year.
+The price does not change even if purchased later in the year.
 To reserve a pass, phone 8298-6620 or 8666-0651 with a bilingual speaker on hand to translate.
 Passes can also be ordered online. http://www.bowuguan.com.cn.

 Observant travelers will notice the repetition of the following words in place names: Lu means road, dajie means boulevard; bei means north; nan means south; dong means east; xi means west; liang and qiao mean bridge.

 Note: Many sites have both winter and summer hours, reflecting Beijing's low levels of light and early sunsets in the middle of winter.
 Many are closed Monday, and ticket offices often close an hour or 30 minutes before closing time.
 Some sites may prohibit cameras or charge an extra fee for them.
+Security checks are common at museums and other major sites, and many require larger bags to be checked at the entrance.
 Additionally, some museums close for a lunch break around noon.
 Plan your visits accordingly.

 Karaoke bars are the nighttime activity of choice for many Chinese.
 You'll find them in many hotels, as well as on every corner in the tourist areas.
 (They're recognizable by the letters OK or KTV in their names.)
 Be warned: Some karaoke bars charge outrageous prices and have been known to rough up customers who refuse to pay their expensive bills; others are fronts for brothels.
 If you want to try a karaoke bar, go to one in a hotel.
 It will be expensive, but at least you'll know what you're getting into.